Ross Clifford: Career

 Clifford served as President of the New South Wales Council of Churches throughout the late 1990s, during which time he oversaw an apology to the state's indigenous population for harm caused by the activities of early missionaries, vocally supported gun control in the wake of the Port Arthur massacre and resisted a push from the hotel industry to put poker machines in hotels across the state.
 In early 1999 Clifford became a Sunday evening radio announcer, appointed to fill a talkback vacancy on Sydney easy listening station 2CH.
 He retired from the radio show in mid-2010.

 In 2003 Clifford attempted to make a move into politics, nominating as a Christian Democratic Party candidate for the New South Wales Legislative Council at the 2003 state election.
 He received the second position on the CDP ticket behind incumbent member Reverend Gordon Moyes, and took a significant role in the party's campaign.
 At the time, the CDP was trying to rebuild itself after the 1999 election, when leader Fred Nile nearly lost his seat to the fledgling Registered Clubs Party.
 Though they had hopes of improving their vote enough to elect two members at the one election for the first time since the early 1990s, these proved unfounded and only Moyes was ultimately elected.

 Clifford looked set to receive a second chance at a political career in late 2004, when Nile resigned from the Legislative Council to run for a seat in the Australian Senate.
 As the party's highest unelected candidate at the previous state election, he was the obvious choice to replace Nile in the Legislative Council and was ultimately nominated to fill the casual vacancy.
 However, he again missed out when Nile lost the election and to the surprise of much of the parliament, nominated himself for his own vacancy.
 This caused some protest from the Greens as well as several independent members, who walked out in protest at Nile's move.

-Clifford served as the President of Australian Baptist Ministries, from 2005–2009.
+Clifford served as the President of Australian Baptist Ministries, from 2005 to 2009.
 He was appointed in late 2004 as the Australian Chairman of the Lausanne Committee for World Evangelization, and was a group coordinator at the 2004 Lausanne Forum in Pattaya, Thailand, dealing with alternative spiritualities and new religions.
 He is occasionally asked for comment by the media and spoke out against the industrial relations changes introduced by the Howard government in 2005.
 Clifford is interviewed once a week by the Western Australian radio station Sonshine-FM.